Loading...

 :

-Our template uses custom.bib
+Our uses custom.bib

 , is indicated at the bottom of acl_latex.tex